PanGalacticTech/project_template/[2]LL_requirements_capture.md

 --------------------------------------------------------------------------------------
 #### Example Low Level Requirements
-Examples of Good and Poor requirements given below
+Examples of Good and Poor requirements given below <- NOTE: Need better examples or are they even eissary at this point?

 Good Requirement:
 > Device must consume less than 20 mA of current from Client USB

-Poor Requirement:
+weak Requirement:
 > Device must operate efficiently

 _It is better to be specific early then revise this requirement as the design progresses, than leave options totally open_ <- NOTE: This is my personal experience, but alternative paradigms are well worth discussion<br>